 ‘Your tale of early morning shopping antics is fascinating, Michelle, but what’s your point?’
 My point is that sometimes we’re too close to things to see the problem.
 Standing next to that self-service till, neither I nor the assistant noticed what I was doing – our attention was elsewhere.
 It took another observer to get to the root of the issue.

-Today’s pebble for you to consider: whose observations will help you deal with an issue you’re facing at the moment?
+Today’s pebble for you to consider: do you need another observer to help you see more clearly an issue you’re facing at the moment?

 What do you think?